The Ready Set: 2016–18: I Will Be Nothing Without Your Love and V1 & V2

 Following a one-year hiatus of releasing music under the Ready Set, Witzigreuter signed with Hopeless Records in November 2015.
 Upon his return as the Ready Set, Witzigreuter stated in a 2016 interview with Alternative Press that he almost ended the Ready Set following the release of The Bad & the Better.
 He felt that he was in a "weird spot at the end of 2014," feeling like he wasn't "progressing" as an artist and cited burn out as a reason for taking a break as the Ready Set and starting Nekokat.
 While working on the new side project, it helped motivate him into writing music again and helped him learn a lot about production.

 On February 5, 2016, "Good Enough" was released as the lead single from his fifth studio album, I Will Be Nothing Without Your Love.
 The album's second single, "Disappearing Act" was released on March 11.
 The album was officially released on April 8, which was written, produced and engineered by Witzigreuter by the end of 2015.
 The album peaked at number 24 on the US Independent Albums chart.
 In May 2016, he collaborated with Haitian DJ Michael Brun and released a remix to "Good Enough".
 The remix version peaked at number 40 on the Dance/Mix Show Airplay chart.
 The Ready Set embarked on the Fight For Something tour in the spring of 2016 with Tonight Alive, Set It Off and SayWeCanFly.
 He also joined Emblem3 and Megan Nicole on tour in July 2016.

 In 2017, Witzigreuter continued releasing with Nekokat, whilst also appearing on features for other artists.
+He released the song "Cotton Candy", a collaboration with Call Me Karizma.
 In 2018, he started to release music independently again with two extended plays: V1 and V2.
 "Life In Pink" was released on February 15, 2018, as the lead single from V1.
 He released another single, "Stitch" on July 27, 2018, as the lead single from V2.
 Another EP, V3, was set for release in October 2018, however was pushed back for a later date.